mallahyari/ai-starter-kit/README.md

 ## Additional Use Cases

 Although current app only support pdf files, it's very straightforward to add other types of files such as text files, etc. Also, you can easily add the open-ended chat in addition to QA over document use case.

+## Discussion and Contribution

+If you have any comment or feedback, please don't hesitate to use the `Discussions` section and open a new topic.
+You can also reach out directly via [Linkedin](https://www.linkedin.com/in/mehdiallahyari/) or [Twitter](https://twitter.com/MehdiAllahyari)